- The John Carroll School Mission

 The national constitution requires students to meet a scholarship requirement in order to be an NHS candidate.

-At the end of the sophomore and junior year students with a cumulative GPA of 4.1 or above will become eligible for membership consideration.
+For the John Carroll chapter of NHS, at the end of the sophomore and junior year students with a cumulative GPA of 4.2 or above will become eligible for membership consideration.
 Those students who meet the required GPA must have attended The John Carroll School for at least one semester.

-Students who meet the cumulative GPA will be notified after September 1 of their eligibility year.
-A Student Activity Information Packet will be distributed to eligible students after the first week of September.
+Students who meet the cumulative GPA will be notified in June of their sophomore or junior year letting them know of eligibility, next steps and deadlines.
 Eligible students need to document the following:

-- Students may not have missed more than five days of school unless there are unusual circumstances, and students may not have been late to school more than five times; and
+- Students may not have missed more than five days of school unless there are unusual circumstances, and students may not have been late to school more than five times.

 - Students must also demonstrate outstanding qualities in areas of leadership and character.